Interstate 15 in Nevada: Early routes

 The general location of the I-15 corridor through Nevada can be traced as far back as the early 1900s.
 Regular automobile travel through southern Nevada was established by 1914 along the Arrowhead Trail, a road connecting Los Angeles and Salt Lake City.
-In 1919, the Nevada Legislature amended its newly adopted highway law to add SR 6, which was described as "Commencing at the Arizona line near Mesquite and running southwesterly over what is now known as the Arrow Head [sic] trail through Las Vegas to Jean, Nevada."
+In 1919, the Nevada Legislature amended its newly adopted highway law to add SR 6, which was described as "Commencing at the Arizona line near Mesquite and running southwesterly over what is now known as the Arrow Head [sic] through Las Vegas to Jean, Nevada."
 Two years later, the route was revised to pass through Las Vegas and head "via Jean or Goodsprings to a junction with the California state highway system."

 US 91 was later proposed as part of the original 1925 U.S. Highway System plan.
 As originally proposed, US 91 would have followed SR 6 southwest from Mesquite to downtown Las Vegas, where it would then turn southeast along SR 5 to California via Searchlight.
 The revised 1926 plan had proposed US 91 follow SR 6 through Las Vegas and Jean to the California state line.
 Nevada's 1927 official highway map reflects the routing of the final 1926 plan; however, a few maps from the era indicate the original proposal.

 US 91 / SR 6 began at Primm and followed the Los Angeles Highway toward Las Vegas.
 Within the city limits, it ran along Fifth Street (now Las Vegas Boulevard) through downtown and into North Las Vegas, where it departed from 5th at Main Street.
 Exiting the Las Vegas area to the northeast, US 91 became the Salt Lake Highway and then headed toward Apex and Glendale.
 The highway then curved east-northeast before following present-day SR 170 through Riverside and Bunkerville into Mesquite.
 US 91 was routed through that city on Mesquite Boulevard, Sandhill Boulevard and Fairview Avenue before crossing the Arizona state line.
 By 1929, the alignment of US 91 / SR 6 was graded throughout much of the state, a distance of 129.5 mi.

 The route eventually gained two other highway overlaps.
 US 466 was christened in 1934, and was routed concurrently along US 91 from California to downtown Las Vegas before heading southeast to Hoover Dam (the route was deleted in 1971).
 Also, in 1936, US 93 was extended from its 1932 southern terminus at Glendale, over US 91 to downtown Las Vegas on its way to Hoover Dam.